 A Guide to Visiting Denali National Park: The Best Things To Do in the Summer

-Denali National Park encompasses six million acres of mostly undeveloped land.
+If you're wondering about the best things to do in Denali National Park, keep reading!
+This giant national park encompasses six million acres of mostly undeveloped land.
 The protected land is larger in area than the state of New Hampshire, and has only one main road.
 Denali is home to the highest point in North America and is full of incredible wildlife and alpine landscapes.

 Please make it a priority to Leave No Trace when exploring the outdoors.
 This includes leaving nothing behind, respecting wildlife, minimizing campfire impacts, respecting those around you, planning ahead and traveling on durable surfaces.
 For more details, read about the seven principles at lnt.org.